 Kalburabastı dessert is one of the most famous sugar syrup desserts of Turkish cuisine.
 If you are a fan of desserts that has sugar syrup in them, Kalburabastı dessert is for you.
 It has been made in our cuisine since the Ottoman Era.

 If you are not familiar with the Turkish language, the name of this delicious dessert may sound weird and not easy to spell.
 But its name has a direct relation to how it is made.

 Let’s divide the Kalburabastı word into two parts.
 The first part Kalbur word means strainer in English and this word came to the Turkish language from Ottoman Language.
 The second part of the word Bastı means pressuring by hand in English.
 When we are making this dessert, we use a strainer for flour and in the end, we press the dessert dough to the grater to give decoration to the top of the dessert.
 These may sound gibberish to you but don’t worry.
 You will understand what I mean when you are making this magnificent dessert or watching the video below.

 During the rule of Suleiman the Magnificent (1520-1566), Ottoman Empire expand throughout all Balkans and reached the gates of Vienna – Hungary.
 Through this expansion period, lots of new tastes got into Ottoman Cuisine.
 We have no specific evidence regarding the origin of the Kalburabastı dessert but due to my research; it is similar to the Hurmašice or Hurme dessert which can be found in Bosnia and Herzegovina, Serbia, and other parts of former Yugoslavia.

 How it is made?

-Important Note: Making the syrup first is the most important part of this recipe.
+Pro Tip: Making the syrup first is the most important part of this recipe.
 Because the syrup needs to be as cool as room temperature.
-After we take out the boiling syrup from the heat, it takes a minimum of 1 hour to cool off and come to the room temperature level.
+After we take out the boiling syrup from the heat, it takes a minimum of 1 hour to cool off and come to room temperature level.

 For the Syrup